Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 You don’t want to become a landlord

-Renting out your home could alleviate some financial burden.
-But becoming a landlord isn’t for everyone.
-As the owner, you’re still responsible for the cost for maintenance, managing tenants to ensure timely payments, and the legal liability of renting to others.
+While renting out your home could alleviate some financial burden, becoming a landlord isn’t for everyone.
+As the owner, you’re still responsible for the cost of maintenance, tenant communications to ensure timely payments, and the legal liability of renting to others.

 You’re going through a divorce